 The Department of Commerce and Labor was established in 1903.
 In 1913, the Department of Labor was established as a separated Cabinet-level agency.
 The Department of Commerce is responsible for promoting American business interests in the world.
 It also manages the collection and dissemination of economic statistics, and it handles a surprising variety of other functions.

-Government Documents holds an extensive collection of Department of Commerce publications, including the following series:
+Government Documents holds an extensive collection of Department of Commerce publications, mostly from the 1910s to the present, including the following series:

 Annual report of the Secretary (C 1.1:)

 Foreign direct investment in the United States (C 59.2:F 76/6/)